jessepav/libgdx-wiki-old/Integrating-libgdx-and-the-device-camera.md

-This article shows how to integrate the Android device camera with your Libgdx application.
+This article shows how to integrate the Android device camera with your libGDX application.
 This functionality can be used in order to let the user see what going on behind the device while playing and walking on the street, or even have some interaction between  the game and the real world (FPS game using the face detection mechanism?)

 #A Quick Outline#
-  * Create the Libgdx view with alpha channel (this is not the default), so that the camera preview will be shown behind it.
+  * Create the libGDX view with alpha channel (this is not the default), so that the camera preview will be shown behind it.
   * Create the DeviceCameraController object responsible for the Camera surface where the preview is drawn.
   * Interact with the DeviceCameraController from your application code, most of the camera functionality is called asynchronously according to: https://code.google.com/p/libgdx-users/wiki/IntegratingAndroidNativeUiElements3TierProjectSetup
   * Take a picture
     * For taking a picture the Camera has a specific state machine that should be followed.
-    * After getting the picture date from the camera, merge it with the Libgdx screen-shot and write the result, this process is quite slow and can be done in a separate thread.
+    * After getting the picture date from the camera, merge it with the libGDX screen-shot and write the result, this process is quite slow and can be done in a separate thread.
   * Continue with the preview (The picture taken is frozen on the screen until the preview is explicitly restarted) or hide the CameraSurface all together.

 The sample application does the following:
-  * draws a cube with the Libgdx splash screen as its faces' texture
+  * draws a cube with the libGDX splash screen as its faces' texture
   * upon the user touching the screen the Camera preview is started and drawn behind the cube
   * when the user untouch the screen:
     * the Camera starts auto-focusing ;
     * take a picture if succeeded to focus ;
-    * take a screen-shot of the Libgdx scene according to: https://code.google.com/p/libgdx-users/wiki/Screenshots ;
+    * take a screen-shot of the libGDX scene according to: https://code.google.com/p/libgdx-users/wiki/Screenshots ;
     * saves the merged picture to the storage ;
     * and remove the Preview.

 # The Gory Details #

-## Creating the Libgdx application ##
+## Creating the libGDX application ##
 Initialize your Application in the !MainActivity class in the Android project, but modify the AndroidApplicationConfiguration object before passing it to the initialize method:
 ```java
         AndroidApplicationConfiguration cfg = new AndroidApplicationConfiguration();